maecapozzi/blog/content/blog/override-styled-components/index.md

 `;
 ```

 Using `&& {}` allows you to increase the specificity of the styles and allows them to override the base styles the library author applied.
-This way,